YouTube Affiliate Blueprint

 People do not buy because they watched a pitch.
 They buy when they believe the tool will work for their situation.

-That belief is built through practical teaching:
+That belief gets built through practical teaching:

-• setup walkthroughs
+- setup walkthroughs

-• real constraints and workarounds
+- real constraints and workarounds

-• what breaks and how to fix it
+- what breaks and how to fix it

-• expected timeline to first result
+- expected timeline to first result

 This works when the viewer can take one concrete action after the video.
 It fails when the content is mostly claims.